msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

 It is obviously useless right now without a proper filter to check if user has authorization.
-You can just login and it will return a token but we are using it anywhere.
+You can just login and it will return a token but we are not using it anywhere yet.
 Jersey provides `ContainerRequestFilter` and by implementing this interface you can have a filter method.
-It enables you to have chance check or validate before processing all request.
+It enables you to  check or validate headers and other stuff before processing all request.
 What we will do is check the `Authorization` header and get token from it.
 If there is no token or the token we got is invalid and abort the request with `HTTP 401` not authorized.
 Also we will allow this `auth` path so people can login without a token.

 {% highlight java %}
 @Provider